(as defined in Section 403b and 457 of IRS code)

 to Tax Deferred Annuities please contact the Benefits Department at email@example.com.

 It is a plan that allows employees to put aside money into an investment account, which can build income for retirement.

 The University of Toledo is a public non-profit organization and all permanent employees have the opportunity to participate in the valuable benefit of investing in TDAs, a benefit covered in Sections 403b and 457 of the Internal Revenue Code.
 The Economic Growth and Tax Relief Reconciliation Acts of 2001 have increased the tax-deferred amount that can be saved for retirement.
 In 2015 most employees will be able to contribute up to $18,000 for those under the age of 50 and $24,000.00 for those 50 and over to a TDA plan.

 When you participate in the TDA program you agree to have the University take out an amount of money you want to invest and redirect it into the annuity, mutual fund or Ohio Deferred Compensation that you select.
 Since contributions are taken from your salary before taxes are deducted, you receive an immediate tax-break.
 Your current taxable income is lowered for the year.
 Investing through the TDA only reduces your pay for income tax purposes; it does not affect how pay raises are calculated or any other benefits that are based upon pay.

-You or the agent should send a copy of the UT Salary Reduction Agreement (for the 403b account) to UT Human Resources.
+- You or the agent should send a copy of the UT Salary Reduction Agreement (for the 403b account) to the UT Benefits Dept: